 \subsection{Cross-Step Residual Potential Initialization}

-We refer the membrane potential initialization mechanism of Equation \eqref{eq:reset} as Cross-Step Residual Potential Initialization (CRPI).
-In practice, Eq.~\eqref{eq:error_defination} assumes non-negative activations induced by ReLU.
-Therefore, we clip $\mathbf{v}_k^{l}[T]-\mathbf{v}_0^{l}[T]$ in Eq.~\eqref{eq:reset} to a minimum of $-\sum_{t=1}^{T} \mathbf{x}_k^{l}[t]$ to remain consistent with Equitation \eqref{eq:relu}.
+We refer to the membrane potential initialization mechanism of Equation \eqref{eq:reset} as Cross-Step Residual Potential Initialization (CRPI).
+In practice, Equation~\eqref{eq:error_defination} assumes non-negative activations induced by ReLU.
+Therefore, we clip $\mathbf{v}_k^{l}[T]-\mathbf{v}_0^{l}[T]$ in Equation~\eqref{eq:reset} to a minimum of $-\sum_{t=1}^{T} \mathbf{x}_k^{l}[t]$ to remain consistent with Equation \eqref{eq:relu}.
 Moreover, to prevent excessively large residuals from inducing abnormally high initial membrane potentials that may cause persistent bursting across subsequent decision steps, we further clip $\mathbf{v}_{k+1}^{l}[0]$ to the valid membrane potential range.
 The complete procedure is summarized in Algorithm~\ref{alg:crpi}.